-I couldn’t wait to try out my spanky new candy apple red KitchenAid.
+I couldn’t wait to try out my spanking new candy apple red KitchenAid.
 In honor of the old and the new, I decided to make Mushroom Meringues from chickpea water, or as it is popularly known, aquafaba.
 Into the mixer went the ingredients, the whisk attachment was connected, and I tell you, I stood there transfixed.
 I almost couldn’t believe what I saw.
 From 1/2 cup of chickpea water, a bit of cream of tartar, and finely ground organic cane sugar, I watched perfectly stabile meringue mounding.
-I was transported nack in time to culinary school, but with major differences.
+I was transported back in time to culinary school, but with major differences.
 In addition to the obvious – no eggs were used to make this compassionate meringue, I could taste it without concern that salmonella was lurking in raw egg whites.
-Chickpea meringue is easier to make than the egg white variety, since there is no worry about overbeating.
-In fact the resulting meringue can be rewhipped.
+Chickpea meringue is easier to make than the egg white variety since there is no worry about overbeating.
+In fact, the resulting meringue can be re-whipped.
 Another plus, the meringue is gluten-free and likely you’ll be eating more chickpeas too.

 Thank you to KitchenAid for making an excellent, reliable mixer.
 Thank you to Joël Roessel, the French tenor credited with the first blog post about vegetable foams.
 Goose Wohlt expanded upon and popularized the discovery, which he named aquafaba (bean water).
 For everything aquabafa, check out the aquafaba website and the FB community Vegan Meringue – Hits and Misses.

-I piped more vegan meringue onto fresh berry tarts, and then used my Torch to burn the meringue.
-Think toasted marshallow!
+I piped more vegan meringue onto fresh berry tarts and then used my Torch to burn the meringue.
+Think toasted marshmallows!
 I would love to know if you are using aquafaba, and if so, what you make with it!
 Please share with us.